StephK143/EventTrackerProject/README.md

 ## Description

-This is a Ghost Tour tracker.
-Tours can be posted by users and then reviewed.
+This is the backend for a (coming soon) full-stack project that tracks ghost tours and reviews.
+With full CRUD functionality  tours can be posted by users and then reviewed.
 Reviews can have comments added.

 - [Back to Top](#eventtracker)